dportabella/BatchGeocodingInScalaUsingGoogleAPI/README.md

 # BatchGeocodingInScalaUsingGoogleAPI

-This is a simple Scala program for parsing a list of addresses using google maps api.
+This is a simple program for parsing a list of addresses using google maps api.

 The main function for parsing a single address is implemented on `src/main/scala/AddressParser.scala`:
 - It builds the proper URL google maps query with the requested address
 - It uses Play Json to parse the json response
 - It extracts the data we need and it builds an Address case class

-`BatchParsderCmd` uses akka in order to query and parse a list of addresses asynchronously.
+`BatchParsderCmd` queries the addresses from a database, queries each address using google maps api, parses it and saves the result to the DB.
-It queries the addresses from a database, and it uses three actors: GoogleGeocoder, AddressParserActor, and DB to save the results.
+It is implemented in Scala with akka streams and slick for optimal performance.

 # Requirements